 In the survey, the walk travel time was reported for those children who walked to school.
 In addition, the distance between home and school was obtained for all the children in five distance bands (see Table 2).
 In examining the walk travel times and the distances to school for children who actually walked, we found that there was a good bit of variation in walk times within the sample of children who were in the same distance band.
 So, we decided, from an econometric efficiency perspective, to consider both travel time and travel distance in the specification.
 In doing so, we imputed the walk time to school for those children who did not walk to school by computing the mean walk travel time for children who do walk to school in the corresponding distance band.
 However, as reported later, walk travel distance did not turn out to be significant after controlling for walk travel time.
-For other modes, we similarly developed imputation procedures to construct travel time values for all individuals (whether or not they used the mode), and considered both travel times and distances (in the five distance bands).
+For other modes, we similarly developed imputation procedures to construct travel times and distances (in the five distance bands).
 Interestingly, for all the non-walk modes, the distance variable specification turned out to be better, presumably because of rounding and inaccuracy in trip time reporting for these relatively long trips.

 As mentioned earlier, there may be household interactions that affect choice of mode for school trips.
 The bicycling and walking activity of adults in each household is reported in the survey as the number of bicycling and walking trips undertaken for various purposes in the previous week.
 For this study, adults (parents) were classified as active bicyclists or walkers if they made at least five trips using the corresponding mode in the previous week, with at least one trip being made for a purpose other than to escort children to and from home.
-In other words, if the sole reason that an adult made bicycle or walk trips in the past week is to escort children, then the person is not considered an active bicyclist or walker (to avoid potential endogeneity problems).
+In other words, if the sole reason that an adult made bicycle or walk trips in the past week is to escort children,